j0nt392/vector_database/README.md

 - Embeddings creates the embeddings used both for querying and adding new embeddings using davinci-002.
 - CodeSummarizer uses gpt3.5 to read files and summarize them.
 - Utils contains the AST_parser, it analyzes code and extracts classes functions and expressions.
 - CLI is the commandline interface which implements all of the above to be used from the terminal.

+The ".index and .metadata" files are the persisted vector-indexes for the vector_database.

 So far using only OpenAI API-calls with davinci-002 for encoding embeddings and a test_repository with a small codefile.